 WaterColor: The Rental Machine

 WaterColor is built for rentals.
 High occupancy rates, strong demand, and proximity to amenities make it a rental workhorse.
-Expect 20–30+ weeks of occupancy annually if managed well.
+Expect 20 to 30+ weeks of occupancy annually if managed well.

-The downside: High turnover means high wear and tear.
+The downside: high turnover means high wear and tear.
 Carpets, appliances, and paint need refreshing more frequently.
 You’re also competing with dozens of other rental properties in the same community, which can drive rates down during shoulder season.
+For a look at how seasonal timing affects the rental market, our seasonal guide breaks it down.

 Local Insights You Won’t Find in Brochures